tttom/MacroMax/python/README.md

 * ````current_density```` or ````source_distribution````: An ndarray of complex values indicating the source value and direction at each sample point.
 The source values define the free current density in the sample.
 The first dimension contains the vector index, the following dimensions contain the spatial dimensions.
 If the source distribution is not specified, it is calculated as :math:`-i c k0 mu_0 J`, where `i` is the imaginary constant, `c`, `k0`, and `mu_0`, the light-speed, wavenumber, and permeability in vacuum.
-Finally, `J` is the free current density (excluding the movement of bound charges in a dielectric)
+Finally, `J` is the free current density (excluding the movement of bound charges in a dielectric), specified as the input argument current_density.
+These input arguments should be ```numpy.ndarray```s with a shape as specified by the `grid` input argument, or have one extra dimension on the left to indicate the polarization.
+If polarization is not specified the solution to the _scalar_ wave equation is calculated.
+However, when polarization is specified the _vectorial_ problem is solved.
+  The returned ```macromax.Solution``` object has the property ```vectorial``` to indicate whether polarization is accounted for or not.

+* ````refractive_index````: A complex ```numpy.ndarray``` of a shape as indicated by the `grid` argument.
+Each value indicates the refractive at the corresponding spatial grid point.
+Real values indicate a loss-less material.
+A positive imaginary part indicates the absorption coefficient, :math:`\kappa`.
+This input argument is not required if the permittivity, `epsilon` is specified.

-* ````epsilon````: A complex ndarray that defines the 3x3 relative permittivity matrix at all sample points.
-The first two dimensions contain the matrix indices, the following dimensions contain the spatial dimensions.
+* ````epsilon````: (optional, default: :math:`n^2`) A complex ```numpy.ndarray``` of a shape as indicated by the `grid` argument for _isotropic_ media, or a shape with two extra dimensions on the left to indicate _anisotropy/birefringence_.
+The array values indicate the relative permittivity at all sample points in space.
+The optional two first (left-most) dimensions may contain a 3x3 matrix at each spatial location to indicate the anisotropy/birefringence.
+By default the 3x3 identity matrix is assumed, scaled by the scalar value of the array without the first two dimensions.
+Real values indicate loss-less permittivity.
 This input argument is unit-less, it is relative to the vacuum permittivity.

-Anisotropic material properties such as permittivity can be defined as a square 3x3 matrix at each sample point.
-Isotropic materials may be represented by 1x1 scalars instead (the first two dimensions are singletons).
-Homogeneous materials may be specified with spatial singleton dimensions.

 Optionally one can also specify magnetic and coupling factors: